 Gleeful at this discovery, Scorpius set to work rooting through the papers on Professor Stein’s desk, hoping to find some tips for succeeding Charms and any hints on upcoming surprise exams or projects.
 The only remotely interesting thing he discovered was that she had assigned a Hufflepuff-Ravenclaw class of first years a project on charms used in one’s everyday life, and the boy could only hope she wouldn’t decide to give it to his class, too.
 Sighing heavily at his failure, Scorpius gathered his things and opened the door.

-Or, at least, he tried
+Or, at least, he tried to.

-.
+Come on.
 Rattling the handle of the door, now irritated, Scorpius looked around him desperately.
 A frustrated sigh escaping from his mouth, he gathered all of his strength and shoved his full wait onto the door.
 The door didn’t even open - the only thing that happened was that grey dust drifted onto his blonde hair, and Scorpius stared up at the ceiling, utterly bemused.

 “What the - ?” he said aloud, but didn’t have time to finish.
 Scorpius’ eyes widened and he yelled on instinct, diving away just as the stones that was formerly the ceiling came crashing down where he was once standing.
 Breathing heavily, he struggled to a standing position, staring in complete disbelief at the stones that now stood between Scorpius and the door, realisation suddenly dawning on him.

-.
+Bloody hell.
 He was trapped.